Zuzzuc/App-Payload-Injector/README.md

 InjectInPayloadLine will edit the payload and inject it into the line $LINETOINJECT.
 Note that paths containing space, probably, will fail this unless you modify your payload to handle it.

-InjectInPayloadEnd will just add the path to the end of the document without creating a newline, good if you are using a shell script and want to execute the original once your payload has been executed, in this instance set the last line to "exec Apptoinject.app/Contents/MacOS/" and once InjectInPayloadEnd has finished the last line will be "exec Apptoinject.app/Contents/MacOS/$PathToOriginal))"
+InjectInPayloadEnd will just add the path to the end of the document without creating a newline, good if you are using a shell script and want to execute the original executable once your payload has been executed, in this instance set the last line to "exec Apptoinject.app/Contents/MacOS/" and once InjectInPayloadEnd has finished the last line will be "exec Apptoinject.app/Contents/MacOS/$PathToOriginal))"

 InjectInPayloadEndNQ is the same, but will add a single quote `"` as the last line, useful if path contains space.